NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 When opening a new venture and delivering profitability to investors depending on the type of buisness, several external conditions, such as weather, need to be taking in account before presenting the proposal.
 In this project, we will be analyzing historical weather data and it's relationship with the new venture.
 The purpose of this work, is to enable investors with the necessary information in order to make a well informed decision on wheather or not they should invest in the business.

+Note: In this project in order to store our data, we will be using **SQLite** over **PostgreSQL** because according to our business case, SQLite is useful for testing and small apps that do not requiere expansion.
+On the other hand, PostgreSQL is recommended when data integrity and reliability is highly concerned and to maintain complex databases without limitations.

 ## Getting Started